NREL/resstock/docs/source/hpxml_to_openstudio.rst

 .. math:: RatedAnnualkWh = 637.0 + 18.0 \cdot NumberofBedrooms

+Optional ``extension/WeekdayScheduleFractions``, ``extension/WeekendScheduleFractions``, and ``extension/MonthlyScheduleMultipliers`` can be provided; if not provided, values from Figures 16 & 24 of the `Building America House Simulation Protocols <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_ are used.
 An ``extension/UsageMultiplier`` can also be optionally provided that scales energy usage; if not provided, it is assumed to be 1.0.

 Cooking Range/Oven